 This museum was originally a cathouse that operated until 1988.
 In Wallace, brothels like it were some of the top businesses in town.
 Some even donated to the local schools and the police department.
 At the Oasis, the madame even bought the local school marching band’s uniforms.

-Because the town was so successful from mining and the prostitution, the police would turn a blind eye to its work.
-Oasis would have five girl work 16 hour days, which resulted in estimated profits of one million dollars per year.
+Because the town was so successful from mining and the sex work, the police would turn a blind eye to the technically illegal operation.
+Oasis would have five girls work 16 hour days, which resulted in estimated profits of one million dollars per year.

 An FBI raid of the town finally shut down the brothels.
 In January 1988, Madame Ginger received a tip about the raid, and she immediately had her girls grab their items and head out.